 This might seem like a good deal.
 It is happy hour-ish and you are getting lazy after walking around 5th Avenue for part of the day.
 Restaurants and bars often offer deals to get customers in the seats everywhere in the world.
 The thing you have to think about is if it is really a good deal?
 It depends in part how much the original price is.
-If the normal price is 150 or about there, that means the 2×1 drinks are 75 pesos each.
-That is not a great deal because along 5th Avenue you can get drinks for 80-120 pesos each.
-There is even one place that has one liter drinks starting at 60 pesos.
+If the normal price is 200 pesos or about there, that means the 2×1 drinks are 100 pesos each.
+That is not a great deal because a cheap bottle of tequila will cost 200 pesos.

 These drinks are often less of an alcohol pour and more mixers, so the quality of these specials is often lacking.